litheModule/grunt-lithe/README.md

 Each string is a relative path.

-List of files in the directory will merge all dependent files.
+Files not in the list directories will merge all dependent files.

 #### Usage Examples